duongphamtb5282/microservices-foundation/README.md

   `X-Correlation-ID` (5–100 chars) or generates one, echoes it on the response, and the GraphQL BFF forwards it to every downstream call.
-- **Chain:** REST (core `CorrelationIdFilter`, gateway `WebFluxCorrelationFilter`) and Kafka (payload `correlationId` field — the reliable async path; header key kebab/camel mismatch is bridged by the payload fallback, `MDCUtil`/`CorrelationAwareConsumer` in core).
+- **Chain:** REST (core `CorrelationIdFilter`, gateway `WebFluxCorrelationFilter`) and Kafka (payload `correlationId` field — the reliable async path).
 Registering a user with `X-Correlation-ID` threads that id through the outbox payload into ms-customer's log line.
 - **Metrics:** all services expose `/actuator/prometheus`; `monitoring/deploy-monitoring.sh` brings
   up Prometheus + Grafana with alert rules on circuit-breaker state, outbox failures and business counters (`BusinessMetricsService`), plus `BusinessHealthIndicator` for service health.
 - **Audit trail:** `audit_log` table with a same-transaction listener in backend-core — a human-readable old→new changelog for Role, Permission, User and Customer, with a 90-day retention purge.

-> Full setup + test recipes: `docs/AUTH_SERVICE_GATEWAY_TESTING(important)` §9.

 ## 🧠 Caching

-Multi-tier cache in backend-core (Caffeine L1 + Redis L2) with per-cache TTLs on both tiers:
+Multi-tier cache in backend-core (**Caffeine L1 + Redis L2**) with per-cache TTLs on both tiers:

 - **auth-service:** roles/permissions served from `@Cacheable` service methods; write-through eviction on every mutation; `/api/cache` endpoints for manual reload.